 Paths are very steep for the less mobile.

-There are public footpaths through site, but the land is very steep.
+There are multiple public footpaths through site, but the land is very steep.
+Access through Greyfield Wood or via the footpath next to Bridge Cottages on the A39 in Hallatrow.
 Paths are very steep for the less mobile.
-Please contact the Trust for disabled access information
+Please contact the Trust for disabled access information.

 When to visit